 However, one of the downsides is that your information may be shared with the FBI.
 FamilyTreeDNA’s records are so valuable that they’ve shared information with the FBI in order to find answers to unsolved cases.
 If you don’t mind this, then this kit is of great value.

-Your DNA is checked against 710 thousand markers, against a database 500 thousand strong. iGenea has an unknown number of geographic regions but makes up for this in the detailed information it can provide.
+Your DNA is checked against 710 thousand genetic markers, against a database 500 thousand strong. iGenea has an unknown number of geographic regions but has very detailed information it can provide.

-It can test for both paternal and maternal lineages but doesn’t offer a family tree integration.
+An iGenea test kit can test for both paternal and maternal lineages but doesn’t offer a family tree integration.
 It is available all over the world.
 The Premium DNA testing kits can draw up results from as far back as 100 thousand years.
-Talk about comprehensive.
+Talk about comprehensive!

-The downsides to this DNA testing kit are that it’s rather pricey, coming in at double what you’d pay for other testing kits, but this saves you money in the long run with lifetime access to their database.
+The downside to this DNA testing kit is it’s rather pricey, coming in at double what you’d pay for other testing kits.
+However, if you look at it, choosing iGenea can actually save you money in the long run with its lifetime access to their database.
 The waiting time for results is also longer.
 Expect six to ten weeks before your results arrive.

 Types of Jewish Ancestry

-Jewish ancestry is some of the richest in terms of history.
-If you have a Jewish family that extends past five generations, the chances are good that your heritages can be traced back to a clear line.
+Jewish ancestry is one of the richest in terms of history.
+If you have Jewish DNA that extends past five generations, the chances are good that your heritages can be traced back to a clear line.